-The Local Plan will seek to allocate a minimum of 24 plots for self build and custom housing.
+The Local Plan will seek to allocate plots for self build and custom housing to address the demand from the self and custom build register.
 Provision will be reviewed on an annual basis as part of the residential land availability assessment and will be based on the demand as set out in the register of need maintained by the Council.